People, EDI and Wellbeing Committee

 Scope and purpose

-The People, EDI and Wellbeing Committee is the prime mechanism through which the Council seeks oversight and assurance that the University has appropriate and effective processes and people in place to deliver the people, equality, diversity and inclusion (EDI) and wellbeing objectives and KPIs, as set out in its Strategic Plan and its Guiding Principles.
+The People, EDI and Wellbeing Committee is the prime mechanism through which the Council seeks oversight and assurance that the University has appropriate and effective processes and plans in place to deliver the people, equity, diversity and inclusion (EDI) and wellbeing objectives of the University; as outlined in the University Strategy and its Guiding Principles.

 Its principal aims are: